-This article is for basic guidance of our clients only.For more information, please contact us at 0300-5075993 or email us at firstname.lastname@example.org
+This article is for basic guidance of our clients only.For more information, please email us at firstname.lastname@example.org

 Many people have been curious about the nature of employment within the Islamic Republic of Pakistan.
 Thus, learning a thing or two about the basic law on employment will shed some light into this issue.
 Since the amendment of its Constitution, the country has been given a federal democratic state on the basis of the Islamic principles regarding to social justice.